Senate strikes deal on how to advance spending agreement

 Senate Majority Leader Charles Schumer (D-N.Y.) announced the deal Thursday morning.

-The Title 42 amendment, which would end the Trump-era policy that allows migrants to be expelled from the U.S., will require 51 votes to pass.
+The Title 42 amendment, which would keep alive the Trump-era policy that allows migrants to be expelled from the U.S., will require 51 votes to pass.

 “It’s taken a while, but it’s worth it,” Schumer said, pleading with senators to be at their desks for the duration of votes that could take hours.

-Note: Editor’s note: This story has been corrected to reflect that Sen. Mike Lee’s (R-Utah) proposed amendment would keep Title 42 in place.
-We regret the error.